brand icon May1

 tips to run faster

-Now my speed training is much more structured and much more specific for whatever goal race is next on the calendar.
-I may do some short intervals, tempo runs, long runs with pace changes.
-Lots of variety creates different stimulus, which drives change and improvement.
+When I got serious about beating my PRs, my speed training became much more structured and specific for the next goal race on the calendar.
+Depending on where I was in my training cycle, I incorporated some short intervals, tempo runs, and long runs with pace changes.
+Lots of variety creates different stimuli, which drives change and improvement.

 Your workouts – both in distance and pace – should be tailored to your goals.
 If you’re trying to break your 5K PR, that will look dramatically different than a marathon training plan.
 A good training plan should incorporate speed workouts specific to your race distance.
-And once you’re more experienced, putting in more miles each week, including some longer distances, will benefit you a lot to improve your base fitness.
+And once you’re more experienced, putting in more miles each week, including some longer distances, will improve your base fitness.

 And don’t forget about strength workouts.
 Increasing strength in both your upper body and lower body will make you a more efficient and more powerful runner, which translates to speed.
-I really like the Strength for Runners workouts in the Peloton app.
+Some of my favorite Peloton workouts are the Strength for Runners classes.

-3. How hard do you really push? –> Run with runners who are faster than you.
+3. Run with runners who are faster than you.

 I never really set out to improve my running speed or race times.
 It was fun when it happened, but when I started seeing big improvements in pace and race times was when I started running with people much faster than me.